upenndigitalscholarship/fmb-hub/en/archives/interview-with-patrick-oneill.md

 ---
-title: Interview with Patrick O'Neill
+title: Interview with Patrick O'Neill (New Canaan, CT--2007)
-author: Patrick O'Neill, as interviewed in Ann Farnsworth-Alvear
+author: Patrick O'Neill, as interviewed by Ann Farnsworth-Alvear
 topic: Minería, Compañías Extranjeras
 date: ""
 thumbnail: /assets/media/screenshot-2024-10-11-at-7.57.05 pm.png